 But still, it does technically offer an opportunity for you to make money… It’s just that the opportunity is too hard to work for ordinary individuals.
 Even the experts often fail to succeed in this game of shady promotions.

-The better option in my opinion is to just join a legitimate program like Wealthy Affiliate instead.
+The better option, in my opinion, is to just join a legitimate program like Commission Academy instead.
 It’s there that you’ll get all the proper training & tools you need to build a proper income online, and there’s no risk with that program either since it’s free to join… That’s why it’s been one of my top recommendations for so long.